-- Only one assessment will be funded per company
+- Only one project will be funded per company

-- A final copy of the QSP’s assessment report must be submitted to CME for approval prior to any final payment
+- A final report and expense claim must be submitted to CME for approval prior to receiving the final payment

-- Please note: Applications are only being accepted for manufacturers in Southern Ontario.
+- Applications are only being accepted for manufacturers in Southern Ontario.
 Refer to the Southern Ontario Service Area for coverage

-In order to be considered for FedDev assessment funding, your company must meet the following criteria:
+In order to be considered for FedDev Technology Investment Program funding, your company must meet the following criteria: